 Furthermore, high levels of vitamin D might be able to reduce the chance of developing type 2, according to reports issued in the European Journal of Clinical Nutrition.

 More studies are still necessary, stated the ADA.
-They claim that there is still not enough evidence that supports a daily use of vitamin D for managing the blood sugar levels in those with diabetes.
+They claim that there is still not enough evidence that supports the daily use of vitamin D for managing the blood sugar levels in those with diabetes.

 What is important, however, is to maintain sufficient levels of vitamin D in the system, higher than 20-30 nanograms per milliliter.